 As more and more CBD stores emerge, the industry’s expansion will lead to market saturation.
 That’s why it’s important to differentiate your product from those of other CBD brands in the eyes of both consumers and regulators.

-One strategy is to provide third-part lab testing results to attest to your product’s quality.
+One strategy is to provide third-party lab testing results to attest to your product’s quality.

 Suppose you can easily prove that your product complies with industry standards and offers complete customer satisfaction.
 You’d establish yourself as an industry leader and build a brand that customers can trust.
 You would, therefore, occupy a lucrative space in the market.